linkerd/linkerd2/STEERING.md

 3. Abide by Linkerd's Code of Conduct.

-Candidates for membership will be nominated by current Steering Committee members or by Linkerd maintainers.
-If there are more nominations than Steering Committee seats remaining, the same group shall vote on the candidates, and the candidates with the most votes will become Steering Committee members.
-Any ties will be broken by Linkerd maintainers.
+Candidates for membership will be nominated by current Steering Committee members or by Linkerd maintainers and directors.
+Once nominated, inclusion in the Steering Committee will be determined by the normal project decision-making process.

 Membership expires if any of the eligibility conditions is unmet, or after one year.
 Members may seek reinstatement immediately in accordance with the rules